RoganMurley/roganmurley.github.io/about.md

 permalink: /about/
 ---

-I'm a Staff Engineer at [Reddit](https://www.redditinc.com/) working on Top of Funnel Growth.
+I'm a Senior Staff Engineer at [Reddit](https://www.redditinc.com/) working on User Acquisition.

 By day I tackle complex engineering challenges at scale.
 By night I develop games and play with functional programming, occasionally at the same time.